uplinkhq/docs/docs/freelancers/community-wiki.md

 ---
-description: 'The collected wisdom of the Uplink community, free for every member to access'
+sidebar_position: 16
 ---

 # Community Wiki

-[Our Slack](https://kb.uplink.tech/freelancers/our-slack-workspace) is the place where many interesting conversations happen every day.
-Unfortunately, due to the fact that we're on the free Slack plan, [only the last 10k messages are accessible](https://kb.uplink.tech/freelancers/our-slack-workspace#10k-messages-limit).
+[Our Slack](https://kb.uplink.tech/freelancers/our-slack) is the place where many interesting conversations happen every day.
+Unfortunately, due to the fact that we're on the free Slack plan, [only the last 10k messages are accessible](https://kb.uplink.tech/freelancers/our-slack#10k-messages-limit).
 This has lead to many of those valuable conversations being "lost" and some questions being asked over and over, without a way to point to previous answers.

 **The Community Wiki is here to change that!**